How to write a contract in 12 easy steps

 We’re closing in on the finish line, and this step is among the most important — and most overlooked.

-Having a contract expiration date allows you to maintain control over your schedule and your cash flow.
+Having due dates agreed for when you can terminate the contract allows you to maintain control over your schedule and your cash flow.

 12. Make it easy to sign

-Last, but by no means least, you need to make your contract easy to sign.
+Last, but by no means least, you need to make your contract easy to sign and date.

 This is where a contract template from Bonsai comes into its own.
 Instead of asking your client to print, sign, scan and return, they can simply add a legally binding digital signature, speeding up the process and allowing you to get to work faster.